An X1800XT in FireGL Suit? Can it play games?

 Top-end Radeon R500 series (and the V7200)

-It’s a busy place at the top end of the R500 line, the internet says that this is because the R580 was pin-compatible with the R520, meaning ATI could reuse PCBs across multiple product iterations, encouraging more SKUs with minor changes instead of designing entirely new boards.
+It’s a busy place at the top end of the R500 line.
+Most sources agree this is because the R580 was pin compatible with the R520, which allowed ATI to reuse the same PCB designs across multiple cards.
+That made it easy for them to release a whole range of models with only small changes instead of designing new boards from scratch.

-I’d love to find an affordable X1950XT with all those TMU’s but I can’t imagine that they show up on Ebay often.
+I’d love to find an affordable X1950XT with its huge number of texture units, but I can’t imagine they appear on eBay very often.
+When they do, they’re usually priced far higher than I’d like to pay.

 Turning FireGL into Radeon

-It was easy enough to do.
-You just run the Catalyst installation which will fail but does unpack the drivers.
-You can then you can go into Device manager, find the driver-less video card and manually point it at the .inf in the folder.
+Fortunately, it’s very easy to do.
+Running the Catalyst installer will fail, but it still unpacks the driver files.
+From there, you can open Device Manager, find the video card that has no driver, and manually point it at the .inf file inside the extracted folder.

-This is the lazy method and my start point, as part of the tinkering, I did edit the .inf to officially persuade the system that the card is supported.
+That’s the lazy method, and it was my starting point.
+As part of the tinkering, I also edited the .inf file to officially convince the system that the card was supported.

-This is also simple if you wanted to do the same, firstly find the driver ID in device manager like this:
+If you want to do the same, the first step is simply to find the device ID in Device Manager, like this:

 The Card